 With one week left before the draft begins, teams are in lockdown mode.
 Boards are being finalized, those last player checks are done, and if there's a nagging feeling in the back of your head that you need to go watch a bit more film on that long-snapper from Kutztown University ... well, now's the time to get with the program.
-Here's our penultimate mock in two parts — picks 1-16 here, with the rest of the first round soon to follow.
+Here's the second part of our penultimate mock- picks 1-16 can be found here.

 This is also a good time to promote the "Tale of the Tape" series, which takes the two best players at a position and looks to see how they match up based on film study.
 We're up to the linebackers now (inside and outside here), with links to other positions below.

 Now, on to Part 2!

 17. San Francisco 49ers (from Carolina) — QB Jimmy Clausen, Notre Dame: The 49ers have needs along their offensive line, but they've also been a quarterback away from the playoffs more than once in recent years.
 No matter how much faith they've shown in Alex Smith, and how much they've changed the system to fit him, it's possible that a re-set is needed with the kind of quarterback who comes to NFL far more pro-ready.
 Clausen impressed most observers at his recent private workout, putting to rest concerns about a toe injury he played through in 2009 without complaint.
 He doesn't have a deep ball worth mentioning, but most of San Francisco's offensive threats are intermediate targets, anyway.
 More importantly, the team won't have to move away from their preferred power game with Clausen under center.